 The reason this strategy sometimes won’t work as well as expected (in this form) is twofold.

 First, with a policy owned by the insured, the proceeds of the life insurance policy are added to the estate of the insured, increasing the value of the estate by the benefit amount of the policy.
 This could be thousands of dollars, or it could be millions of dollars, depending on how much life insurance was purchased.
-The life insurance policy itself could add to the the potential tax liability it was purchased to cover.
+The life insurance policy itself could add to the potential tax liability it was purchased to cover.

-Secondly, the amount of of an estate that is exempt from estate taxes changes every year.
+Secondly, the amount of an estate that is exempt from estate taxes changes every year.
 It’s more difficult to hit a moving target.

 Counting on exemptions to protect your life insurance proceeds may be an unsafe gamble.
 In the past 15 years, the federal estate tax exemption amount has fluctuated wildly, ranging from no federal estate tax at all in 2010 to exemptions as low as $1,000,000.
 Congress can change the exemption amount again—at any time—with the stroke of a pen.
 Looking at tax changes on a state level, in 2017, half of the states that have an estate tax or inheritance tax made changes to their death taxes.